theochem/horton/doc/dev_getting_started.rst

 Add yourself as an author
 =========================

 The authors of Horton are listed in a few places.
-This matters for the open source license.
+This matters for the open-source license.
 (In the long run, it would be better to have a small consortium that can hold the copyrights, but it is too early for that.)

-If you are going to write source code, update the source headers and commit a patch as follows:
+* If you are going to write source code, update the source headers and commit a patch as follows:

   1. Edit HEADER and add your name and email
   2. Run the script ``./updateheaders.py``
-3. ``git commit -a -m 'Hello horton source code!'
+  3. ``git commit -a -m 'Hello horton source code!'``

-If you are going to write documentation, update the file ``doc/conf.py`` and commit that change.
+* If you are going to write documentation, update the file ``doc/conf.py`` and commit that change.
 There is no need to run some update script.